SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/08-barostats.md

 ### 4. Monte-Carlo pressure control.
 Recently several efficient Monte Carlo methods have been introduced.
 Monte Carlo pressure control samples volume fluctuations at a predefined number of steps at a given constant external pressure.
 It involves generation of a random volume change from a uniform distribution followed by evaluation of the potential energy of the trial system.
 The volume move is then accepted with the standard Monte-Carlo probability.
-Virial is not computed by Monte-Carlo methods, so pressure is not available at runtime, and it is also not printed in energy files.
+Virial is not computed by Monte-Carlo methods, so pressure is not available at runtime, therefore you will not find pressure in MD output logs.
 {: .self_study_text :}
 - Recently several efficient Monte Carlo methods have been introduced.
 - Sample volume fluctuations at a predefined number of steps at a given constant external pressure.